kevinjycui/picoCTF-2019-writeup/General Skills/1_wanna_b3_a_r0ck5tar/README.md

     ...
 }
 ```
-Since we initialized mmusic to 1970 earlier, that is our input.
+Since we initialized music to 1970 earlier, that is our input.
 After inputting that, we get our output.
 Convert it into ASCII and we get our flag.
 ## Flag
 `picoCTF{BONJOVI}`